Best Types of Containers For Storing Olive Oil – THE GUIDE

 3. Inox Bottles

-I already told you that inox is undoubtedly the best way to store large amounts of olive oil (check above).
+I already told you that Inox is undoubtedly the best way to store large amounts of olive oil (check above).
 It’s the same when storing smaller amounts of olive oil for personal use in the kitchen.
 So, I don’t need to repeat all the inox properties and benefits.

-The problem with inox bottles is that they’re not so easy to find and buy.
+The problem with Inox bottles is that they’re not so easy to find and buy.
 You’ll easily buy a large inox container, but few markets sell them in small sizes.

-Materials You Should Avoid
+Container Materials To Avoid

 Now that you know which materials are great for olive oil storage, I quickly want to discuss containers that you should avoid.